sujeetc/SCRUBD/README.md

 2. Navigate to the relevant folder:
     - For crowdsourced data: `SCRUBD-CD/`
     - For synthesized data: `SCRUBD-SD/`
+    - For limitations and analysis of dataset gaps: `limitations/`

 3. Analyze the Solidity codes and labels using the provided tool results for vulnerability detection.

 ## Contribution

 We welcome contributions from the community to improve this dataset.
 If you have suggestions for new scenarios, tools, or enhancements to the current dataset, feel free to open an issue or submit a pull request.

 ## Acknowledgments